Understanding the operational requirements of a veterinary practice

 Practical veterinary nursing support of small animal patients

-You must be in paid employment in a Veterinary Training Practice and have 5 GCSEs at Grade C or above in English Language, Science, and Mathematics plus 2 others.
-OR relevant Equivalent qualifications as recognised by City & Guilds.
+5 GCSEs at Grade C (4) or above in English Language, Science, and Mathematics plus 2 others.
+OR Equivalent relevant qualifications as recognised by City & Guilds.

 Learning and assessment